parrenin/IceChrono/README.md

 - IceChrono.py		: is the main IceChrono program that you will run.
 - IceChronoClasses	: is a set of instructions used by IceChrono.py
 - Clean.py		: is a python script to clean all experiment sub-directories
 - AICC2012-VLR		: is an example experiment directory for the AICC2012 dating experiment: it contains all the necessary numerical settings, prior information and observations for the different ice cores.
-It has a very low resolution (VLR) and takes about 5 mn to run an a recent computer.
+It has a Very Low Resolution (VLR) and takes about 5 mn to run an a recent computer.

 What do I need to run IceChrono?